jrsykes/Google-Image-Scraper/README.md

     ```

 ## Usage:
-The following instructions refer to the original code, not this fork, and so may be confuising.
+The following instructions refer to the original code, not this fork.
+So may be confuising.
 Good luck :v:
 ```python
 #Import libraries (Don't change)
 from GoogleImageScrapper import GoogleImageScraper